Book detailing ‘satanic pledge’ found in room of Ana Kriégel murder accused

 A copybook detailing a “satanic pledge” and containing the names of the two teenagers accused of murdering Ana Kriégel was found in the bedroom of one of the boys, the Central Criminal Court has heard.

-The jury in the trial of the two 14-year-old boy’s trial received copies of the document which was recovered from the house of Boy B.
+The jury in the trial of the two 14-year-olds trial was given copies of the document, which was recovered from the house of Boy B.

 Det Garda Donal Daly agreed with prosecuting counsel Brendan Grehan SC that a number of shapes were drawn in the copybook, including what looked like a five-pointed star comprised of two triangles.
 Counsel said this “might be called a pentagram.”